When I was in college, I went all in on this blog and wanted to make it my full-time job.

 You'll want to get started by creating a domain for your platform.

-A domain is the address people will go to when they go on your blog.
+A domain is the address people will go to when they go to your blog.
 My domain name is FITnancials.

 Once you choose your theme, you'll want to follow the steps below.
 (Steps numbered in photos below).